-The McGuinness Institute’s latest ReportingNZ research, Extended External Reporting (EER), has generated interest among New Zealand’s business media.
+The McGuinness Institute’s latest ReportingNZ research has generated interest among New Zealand.

-National business editor for Stuff, Susan Edmunds published her article, ‘Give Investors more information, New Zealand businesses told’, online and in The Dominion Post on 13 March 2018.
+On 13 March 2018, national business editor for Stuff, Susan Edmunds, published her article, ‘Give Investors more information, New Zealand businesses told’, online and in The Dominion Post.

 Institute chief executive Wendy McGuinness is quoted about reputational risk, which relates to the research’s differing findings between how CFOs and interested parties weighed the importance of disclosing non-financial information.
 Wendy says a company now has to take how its reputation will be affected into consideration.